-▶ If the battery selector switch is set incorrectly, there is a risk of generating oxyhydrogen gas.
+▶ If the battery selector switch is set incorrectly, there is the danger of the formation of detonating (oxy-hydrogen gas).
 Danger of explosion!

-- Incorrect setting of the battery selector switch damages the living area battery. - The factory settings of the battery selector switch must not be changed.
+- ▷ Incorrect setting of the battery selector switch damages the living area battery. - Never operate the transformer/rectifier when the battery selector switch has not been set incorrectly.